Putting Ulcerative Colitis Into Remission

 There’s a minefield of information about ulcerative colitis out there.
 Believe me; if there’s a diet recommended for ulcerative colitis, I will have tried it.

-Some, like medication, worked for a brief time, and I was so happy that symptoms died off for a while, but sure enough, they came back with a vengeance.
+Some, like medication, worked briefly, and I was so happy that symptoms died off for a while, but sure enough, they came back with a vengeance.
 It is so disheartening—one step forward, three steps back.

-A recommended diet for ulcerative colitis on the internet by many medical authorities is the low-residue diet so that your intestines won’t need to work as hard as they usually do.
-The low-residue diet is very restrictive and does not meet nutritional needs, so it is only for temporary measures under medical supervision.
+A recommended diet for ulcerative colitis on the internet by many medical authorities is the low-residue diet so that your intestines won’t need to work as hard as usual.
+The low-residue diet is restrictive and does not meet nutritional needs, so it is only for temporary measures under medical supervision.

 This restrictive diet plays a role and is often recommended after bowel surgery or preparing for a colonoscopy, for instance.
-For an extremely limited time only because it won’t reduce inflammation or treat ulcerative colitis and will likely cause more inflammation.
+For a minimal time only because it won’t reduce inflammation or treat ulcerative colitis and will likely cause more inflammation.

-It is no wonder that people with ulcerative colitis often have to seek a nutritionist or dietician because there are so many ulcerative diet recommendations that will cause more inflammation and malnutrition.
+It is no wonder that people with ulcerative colitis often have to seek a nutritionist or dietician because many ulcerative diet recommendations will cause more inflammation and malnutrition.

-Nutrition deficiency will present symptoms like mouth ulcers, tingling in your limbs, itchy rashes, feeling drained and weight loss, and the list goes on.
-If you have Diabetes, a low-residue diet will impact blood sugar and present more challenges, and so on.
+Nutrition deficiency will present symptoms like mouth ulcers, tingling in your limbs, itchy rashes, feeling drained, weight loss, and so on.
+If you have Diabetes, a low-residue diet will impact blood sugar, present more challenges, and so on.

-Medical professionals worldwide recommend Eat Burn Sleep, as it pertains to clinical practice and has shown excellent results.
+Medical professionals worldwide recommend Eat Burn Sleep, which pertains to clinical practice and has shown excellent results.

 What Is the Best Natural Remedy for Ulcerative Colitis?

-A nutritionist experienced with ulcerative colitis can provide a detailed gut health nutrition plan with a day-to-day schedule, weekly menu ideas, and hopefully advice on eating out (they are all in the Lifestyle Guide, members).
+A nutritionist experienced with ulcerative colitis can provide a detailed gut health nutrition plan with a day-to-day schedule.
+They can devise weekly menu ideas and hopefully give advice on eating out (they are all here in the Lifestyle Guide, members).

 They will help you recognize your triggers and reduce flare-ups (members can find it here) but also ensure that you get optimum nutrition that will be absorbed.